bharathiraju2008-rgb/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1. Load the dataset and extract R&D Spend (X) and Profit (y) as input and output variables.
-2.Normalize the input feature X using mean and standard deviation to improve convergence.
+2. Normalize the input feature X using mean and standard deviation to improve convergence.
-3.Initialize model parameters slope (m) and intercept (b) to zero.
+3. Initialize model parameters slope (m) and intercept (b) to zero.
-4.For a fixed number of epochs, compute predicted values and calculate gradients of loss w.r.t m and b.
+4. For a fixed number of epochs, compute predicted values and calculate gradients of loss w.r.t m and b.
-5.Update m and b using gradient descent with a chosen learning rate to minimize error.
+5. Update m and b using gradient descent with a chosen learning rate to minimize error.
-6.Use the trained model to predict profit for new input and visualize results with a regression line.
+6. Use the trained model to predict profit for new input and visualize results with a regression line.

 ## Program:
 ```